backtick-se/cowait-notebook-eval/README.md

        assert vol == 2556420
    ```

+   The `NotebookRunner` task executes a notebook file and returns any value provided to `cowait.exit()`.

-1. Run the test and make sure it passes.
+1. Open a new terminal in the same folder and run the test.
+Make sure it passes.

    ```bash
    $ cowait test